Garth Pier: Present

-Now Grade II* listed, the pier is free to access, but there is an honesty box at the throat requesting that each walker contribute 50 pence to the pier's upkeep.
+Now Grade II* listed, there is a £1.00 toll for users.
 The pier gates remain open until 9 pm in summer, with pre-booked night fishing available.

 Due to its location and length, at low tide the site is a haven for local seabirds to access the rich mud of the Menai Strait, allowing close viewing of oystercatchers, redshanks, curlews, little egrets and the occasional great cormorant.

-The kiosks, including the one at the end housing a traditional seaside tearoom, which is presently closed due to the continuing work, have been rented out to local small businesses.
-The kiosks presently house small but popular cafes, artist studios and a kiosk supplying crabbing and fishing gear.
+A large kiosk at the end of the pier, houses a traditional seaside tearoom, with smaller kiosks rented out to local small businesses.
+The kiosks presently house a popular cafe and ice cream vendor, who also supplies crabbing gear, a local artists gallery/giftshop, a traditional sweet shop with vintage arcade, the friends of Garth Pier gift shop and finally, a welsh food and gift shop.
 One kiosk was formerly used by the Bangor branch of the Soroptimists.
 There are also seats along the promenade, with memorial benches to RAF Group Captain Leslie Bonnet and writer Joan Hutt.

 It was announced in August 2017 that major restoration work would take place at a cost of £1million, as the Pier has not received any major maintenance works for many years and is now in need of a refurbishment.
 The last restoration and renovation programme was in the 1980s.
 The work will be funded by Bangor City Council and is likely to take up to three years to complete.
 Initially, the pier remained fully open to the public during the restoration works.
 However, following a structural report which found the pier head to be in a dangerous condition, it was closed to the public on a temporary basis in June 2018.
 The bulk of the pier is now accessible.
 However, increased costs meant that completing work to the pier head is continuing.
 In March 2021 the pier head re-opened to the public.

 Historically, dogs were never allowed on the pier, but following a trial period, it was decided that the ban would be abolished.

 The pier was suggested to be a pedestrian and cyclist bridge option for a Third Menai Crossing, due it extending halfway across the strait, but was deemed unrealistic.